-Risk and Strategy Details

-- According to Article 12 of the Renewable Energy Development Act, heavy electricity users are obligated to increase their proportion of renewable energy usage.
+Risk and Strategy Details According to Article 12 of the Renewable Energy Development Act, heavy electricity users are obligated to increase their proportion of renewable energy usage.
 If their chartered capacity exceeds a certain capacity, they must install a certain capacity of renewable energy or energy storage equipment.
 Those unable to comply with these requirements may choose to purchase green energy (renewable energy certificates) or pay monetary substitution to the competent authority.
-Failure to comply may result in fines ranging from NT\$300,000 to NT\$1.5 million. - The Company has a chartered capacity of 800 kW, which is currently below the 5,000 kW specified in the Renewable Energy Development Act.
+Failure to comply may result in fines ranging from NT\$300,000 to NT\$1.5 million.
+The Company has a chartered capacity of 800 kW, which is currently below the 5,000 kW specified in the Renewable Energy Development Act.
 However, it's worth noting that there have been proposals from advocacy groups to lower the threshold from 5,000 kW to 800 kW.
 Additionally, various counties and cities in Taiwan may have their own local ordinances that set thresholds for heavy electricity users, such as the requirement in the Taichung City Self-Government Ordinance for enterprises with a capacity of 800 kW or more to install renewable energy capacity equivalent to 10% of their electricity consumption within 3 years from the date of announcement.
-Therefore, the Company may still need to comply with such requirements in the future. - Purchasing Green Energy: In 2023, the Company purchased 1,469 kWh of green power for a total of NT\$8,560 in 2023.
-To achieve the goal of reducing Scope 2 emissions by 42% by 2030 (compared to the base year of 2022), the additional cost of purchasing green energy instead of gray energy from 2023-2030 is estimated to be approximately NT\$25.02 million. - Installing Solar Panels: Please refer to the Low-carbon Climate Opportunity Energy Sources: Utilizing low-carbon energy - Using Energy-Efficient Assets: Please refer to the Low-carbon Climate Opportunity Resource Efficiency: Using energy-saving equipment
+Therefore, the Company may still need to comply with such requirements in the future.
+In accordance with the Climate Change Response Act and supplementary acts, a carbon fee at the standard rate of NT\$300 per metric ton will be imposed on enterprises with carbon emissions exceeding 25,000 metric tons of CO2e that fail to submit a self-determined reduction plan.
+Purchasing green electricity: In 2024, the Company purchased 2,251,000 kWh of green power for a total of NT\$13,290,000.
+To achieve the goal of reducing Scope 2 GHG emissions by 42% by 2030 (compared to the base year of 2022), the additional cost of purchasing green energy instead of gray energy from 2023-2030 is estimated to be approximately NT\$39.57 million.
+Installing Solar Panels: Please refer to the Low-carbon Climate Opportunity - Energy Sources: Utilizing low-carbon energy Using Energy-Efficient Assets: Please refer to the Low-carbon Climate Opportunity - Resource Efficiency: Using energy-saving equipment

-FINANCIAL IMPACT TYPES YEAR FINANCIAL IMPACT (NT\$1,000/YEAR) FINANCIAL IMPACT DETAILS Financial Impact Before Risk Mitigation 2025 4,763 INCREASE IN COST: Carbon fees are charged at NT\$300 per metric ton, and the Company's total carbon emissions are estimated based 2030 5,156 on the baseline scenario of SSP5's greenhouse gas emissions growth rate in the Asian region.
-Additionally, there is a penalty of NT\$1.5 million for not meeting the requirements of usage, as stipulated in the Renewable Energy Development Act.
-The financial impact 2050 6,453 values are from the carbon fees and fines that would have been incurred if the Company had not taken appropriate measures.
-Financial Impact 2025 5,582 To meet our goals of reducing electricity carbon emissions by 42% by 2030 and net-zero emissions by 2050, the Company is planning Financial Impact After Risk Mitigation 2030 7,631 to purchase 20 million kWh of green energy between 2023 and 2030.
-Starting from 2031, an annual increase of 1,088,500 kWh of 2050 34,169 green energy until 2050 (25.82 million kWh) will reduce carbon fees and excess emissions costs.
+FINANCIAL IMPACT TYPES YEAR FINANCIAL IMPACT (NT\$1,000/YEAR) FINANCIAL IMPACT DETAILS Financial Impact 2025 Before Risk Mitigation 2025 1,500 INCREASE IN COST: 1.
+Penalty payment: A penalty of NT\$1.5 million will be imposed if the Company fails to achieve the usage proportions stipulated by the Renewable Energy Development Act.
+2030 1,500 2.
+Carbon fee: The Company's total carbon emissions were estimated based on the baseline scenario of SSP5's bolore hisk intigation 2050 1,500 greenhouse gas emissions growth rate in the Asian region and did not reach the threshold of 25,000 metric tons of CO2e that warrants collection of a carbon fee; therefore, the Company is exempt from carbon fee payment.
+Financial Impact 2025 3,901 To meet our goals of reducing Scope 2 GHG emissions by 42% by 2030 and total emissions by 90% by 2050, the Company is planning Financial Impact 2030 7,408 to purchase 20 million kWh of green energy between 2023 and 2030.
+Starting from 2031, an annual increase of 1,088,500 kWh of After Risk Mitigation 2050 31,686 green energy until 2050 (25.82 million kWh) is expected to prevent the imposition of penalties.